amirkiaml/amirkiaml/README.md

 <img align="right" alt="Coding" width="250" src="https://mathanddata.com/wp-content/uploads/2023/05/book-cover-1-233x300-2.png">

+- The book can be downloaded in PDF format [here](https://github.com/amirkiaml/No-Bullshit-Math-for-DS/blob/main/No%20Bullshit%20Math%20for%20Data%20Science.pdf).
-The book is available on Amazon for purchase.
-Check out https://mathanddata.com/bookstore/ for more info and a sample chapter.
-I'm currently looking into writing the second volume of this book.
+- The book is available on Amazon for purchase.
+Check out [here](https://mathanddata.com/bookstore/).

 ### 5. ∑ ➗ Blog: Math and Data <a name="blog"></a>